-Flatten Nested JSON to CSV: Dot Notation, Arrays, and Deep Objects
+Flatten Nested JSON to CSV: Dot Notation and Arrays

 Flatten deeply nested JSON into flat CSV rows.
 Understand dot-notation key expansion, array exploding, and when flattening loses information.